An article written by Lee Sonogan

 There are fundamental differences in thoughts, thinking and everything in the extreme between.
 In developing ever-lasting peace you need to realize the mind is more complex than the brain.
 The conjunctions between their connections which generate unnecessary confusion and stressful exhaustion.
 Then interpreting an inner dialogue narrating on the earlier ensued memories or events.

 Focusing on singular concepts is just not enough in all case.
 Within the comparisons and contrasts, what we do without inner monologues decides who we are.
 Expressing from the inside and delivering it back in the output.
-Merely one-dimensional ideas lead to planning and research into something rationale or ethically.
+Merely one-dimensional ideas lead to planning and research into something rational or ethical.

 You are not your thoughts; you are the observer of your thoughts. ― Amit Ray, Mindfulness Living in the Moment – Living in the Breath